210215-USF-NET/WestonDavidson-code/daily-notes/3-17-2021/IDaaS.md

 - once teams are finalized, submit team members and proposal with a list of functionalities that we will use
 - 3rd party API AS WELL OTHER THAN authentication okta, auth0 any identity as a service provider for authentication
+- systems must be async
+- sooner or later we will need to use this security topic with our REST API - CORS!!!